November 19, 2016

 THE DARK CORNER (1946)

-Mark Stevens is a falsely accused ex-con trying to run a legitimate private investigator business.
+As a private investigator, Mark Stevens is a falsely accused ex-con trying to run a legitimate private investigator business.
 His character is on edge most of the film, disgruntled by an undeserved prison term.
-It is easy to figure out Stevens’ career potential, here billed as a "new tough guy."
-He is not a fan of compromising when he needs to be and he delivers a strong performance.
-He was on everyone’s radar after this film, catapulted from previously uncredited roles.
-Though he never made the A list.
+It is easy to figure out Stevens’ career potential, here billed as "the new tough guy."
+He is not a fan of compromising when he should be and he delivers a strong performance.
+He was on everyone’s radar after this film, catapulting him from "under the radar" roles at Warner Bros.
+Fred MacMurray, originally set to star, would not have pulled off the pint-up anger and edginess of Stevens, also in hindsight.
+Yet Stevens never made the A-list.
 Lucille Ball is somewhat the female equivalent in films.
 She is his newly hired secretary and best ally.
 They hit it off right from the start.
 Ball got lost at Twentieth Century Fox during this period competing with similar actresses with not enough uniqueness to draw attention.
-The new medium of television is just around another corner where she will completely obliterate these roles and never look back.
+The new medium of television was around another corner where she will completely obliterate these roles and never look back.

 Webb suggests that Bendix plan an unannounced visit at Stevens' office and also talks Krueger into seeing Stevens the same night.
 After a brief struggle, Bendix gives Stevens his ether handkerchief, then murders the next person expected through the door, Krueger.
-The frame is set for unconscious Stevens.
-With Krueger out of the way, rather than pay Bendix off, Webb dispenses with him for his screen finale.
+The frame is set for the unconscious Stevens.
+Rather than pay off Bendix, Webb dispenses with him for his screen finale.
 It would appear Webb has tied up all the loose ends.
 Stevens starts putting two and three together and confronts Webb at his gallery.
 The condescending Webb is in for a big surprise.

 November 5, 2016